skellat/new-blog-post-tweety/about.md

 permalink: /about/
 ---

 This blog is maintained by Stephen Michael Kellat.
-Mr. Kellat was described in a microblog site bio once with: "Geriatric Millennial/Fiction Author/Computer & Information Systems Teacher/TeX User Group Member/Amateur Radio Operator/Lapsed Librarian"
+He was described in a microblog site bio once with: "Geriatric Millennial/Fiction Author/Computer & Information Systems Teacher/TeX User Group Member/Amateur Radio Operator/Lapsed Librarian"

 That description seems to remain accurate.
+It may change in 2023.
+We'll see.

 To repeat a disclaimer previously made elsewhere: